michaelerule/LED_weaving/Project 4: Driver/Microcontroller firmware for Charlieplexed LED displays.md

-The full working sketch is given in [Example 2]()
+The full working sketch is given in [Example 2](https://github.com/michaelerule/LED_weaving/blob/master/Project%204:%20Driver/Example_2_row_scanning/Example_2_row_scanning.ino).

 ## 3. Display buffers

-At this point, we're ready to start coding a display driver.
-The first step is to add a display memory buffer, so that other drawing routines can turn pixels on and off.
+At this point we're ready to start coding a display driver.
+The first step is to add a display memory buffer so that other drawing routines can turn pixels on and off.

 We'll do this by storing one bit for each directed pair of LED control lines.
 We'll pack this display memory into an array of 32-bit integers, so that if the LED between line $i$ and $j$ is on, then the $j^\text{th}$ bit of the $i^\text{th}$ column will be `1` (and `0` otherwise).
 This background on [bitwise manipulations](https://playground.arduino.cc/Code/BitMath/) in integers might be useful.